cabforum/servercert/docs/EVG.md

 ### 14.2.1.
 General

 The CA MAY delegate the performance of all or any part of a requirement of these Guidelines to an Affiliate or a Registration Authority (RA) or subcontractor, provided that the process employed by the CA fulfills all of the requirements of [Section 11.13](#final-cross-correlation-and-due-diligence).
-Affiliates and/or RAs must comply with the qualification requirements of [Section 14.1](#trustworthiness-and-competence) of these Guidelines.
+Affiliates and/or RAs must comply with the qualification requirements of [Section 14.1](#trustworthiness-and-competence).

 The CA SHALL verify that the Delegated Third Party's personnel involved in the issuance of a Certificate meet the training and skills requirements of [Section 14](#employee-and-third-party-issues) and the document retention and event logging requirements of [Section 15](#data-records).